What survey data does Human Resources use to measure salaries for positions?

 What is a pay grade?

 Pay grades have a "range" of pay that is appropriate for the types of positions in that group.
 The pay range reflects the overall value of those positions to the College, as well as local, regional, and national salary information that is studied by Swarthmore each year.
-The College adjusts the pay grades each year to reflect movement in the positions within the grade.
+The College adjusts the pay grades as needed to maintain its competitiveness within the marketplace.

 What is the process under which a position can be reclassified to a higher pay grade?

 When there is a significant change in the responsibilities of an employee's position, a supervisor may request a review of the position.
 A "reclassification", or change in grade status, may occur when Human Resources agrees the position has significantly changed in terms of responsibility, knowledge, skills required, and decision-making complexity.
 Human Resources will make determinations considering factors such as external market data and internal position comparisons.
 The result of a "reclassification" may lead to a salary adjustment in grade or a grade increase and salary adjustment.
 In instances where an individual's salary is above the marketplace, a reclassification may not lead to a salary increase.

 In limited circumstances, a position "reclassification" may lead to a lower salary grade for a position.
 This lower salary grade may occur from a department or college wide reorganization.
 In the event of a lower "reclassification" of a position, a determination of an appropriate salary will be resolved on a case-by-case basis.
 This policy also includes an individual voluntarily transferring to a vacant position with a lower grade, which also may result in a lesser salary.

 Will I still receive an annual raise if my position is reclassified?

 A person receiving a reclassification may be eligible for the annual raise.
 Though the practice has been an annual increase on July 1 of each year, the College can never guarantee an annual raise because decisions about compensation levels are based on economic and market conditions and on organizational needs.